 We believe that a knowledge and appreciation of reef fishes will help make your underwater experience much exciting and enjoyable.
 In addition, learning about sea creatures is certainly the best way to create passionate present and future stewards of the protection of the oceans.
-On Snorkeling Report, you can identify species from 11 iconic fish families and starfish on our Fish ID Guide page.
+On Snorkeling Report, you can identify species from 13 iconic fish families, sea turtles and starfish on our Fish ID Guide page.
 You can contribute to enrich this page by sending us pictures of species not yet identified.

 Angelfish are among the most iconic of the coral reef fishes.
 With their bright colors, captivating patterns and flat, tall in structure body, they surely are the most majestic residents of the reef.
 Certain species can reach a length of 60cm, while the smallest do not exceed 15cm.
 Most of juvenile angelfish has a drastically different color pattern than the adult.
 For example, juveniles’ emperor angelfish are dark blue with electric blue and white rings, while adults have bright yellow and blue horizontal stripes, with a dark mask covering the eyes.
 Some angelfish species are noted to be inquisitive and curious towards snorkelers.

 Over 80 species of angelfish are found in the Caribbean Sea, the Indian Ocean and the Pacific Ocean, most of them with very specific distribution areas.
 French angelfish is the most abundant in the Caribbean, while emperor angelfish and royal angelfish are commonly seen while snorkeling the Indian and western Pacific Ocean.
 The King angelfish occurs on the eastern Pacific Ocean, from the Gulf of California to coastal Peru, including the Galápagos Islands.

 Dreaming about encountering angelfish in the wild?
 Check our top10 snorkeling spots to see angelfish!